kexxalex/kxCraft/README.md

 ## Compiling for Windows x64
 **Assuming you have MS Visual Studio and clang++.** For other compilers you probably know what to do, by looking at this statement.
 <br>The required headers for this scenario are already included in the **kxCraft\windows** directory.
- 1. Start a Command Line or Powershell in the kxCraft directory.
+ 1. Start a Command Line or Powershell in the kxCraft folder.
  2. Now you can use the following instruction to compile the source code to **kxCraft.exe** (64 bit) <br>
 `clang++ *.cpp -std=c++17  -o kxCraft.exe -O3 -I./windows/include/ -L./windows/lib/ -lglew -lglfw3dll -lOpenGL32 -LibNoise64`